mohsenkamini/DG-CDN-task/README.md

 ### Know Issues

-- if you encounter the following error, you could just ignore it.
+- If you encounter the following error, you could just ignore it.
 ~~~
 Error: Failed to download metadata for repo 'appstream': Cannot prepare internal mirrorlist: No URLs in mirrorlist
 ~~~

+- If encountered a connection error while pulling images or installing packages, Please consider checking your conncetion or trying a different `VPN` and just run the `setup.sh` script again.